RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##        'Positive' Class : 1
     ##

+The stacked random forest without the cost matrix has high **specificity (96.6%),** the best among first and second level models, meaning it is ideal for minimizing overbooking penalties. **Sensitivity (72.9%) and balanced accuracy (84.7%)** remain strong, providing a reliable signal for identifying cancellations.
+Similarly to the previous mode, this model is well-suited for hotels that prefer a more conservative overbooking strategy, accepting a slightly higher risk of missed cancellations in exchange for fewer false positives.

+**Business Case Usefulness: Moderate–High**

 ### Step 10.4: Predict/Evaluate Random Forest with Costs

 Since costs are already incorporated, we threshold at 0.5.